 Lesson 1: Jho Low learned how to deceive people at a young age because he wanted to keep up with his wealthy peers.

 Jho Low was a pudgy and shy 17-year-old when he started his first year at the prestigious Harrow School in England.
 With tuition of around $16,000 a term, it was a place that educated children of the elite.
 Two of Low’s classmates included the heirs to the thrones of Brunei and Kuwait.

-Low wasn’t actually poor himself, as his family was worth around $15 million and had a large mansion in Malaysia.
+Low wasn’t actually poor himself, as his family was worth around $15 million.
 But in comparison to his classmates, he was a small fry, and this bothered him.
-So to keep up appearances, he soon began to lie.
+So to keep up appearances, he began to lie.

 When some friends visited his home in Malaysia, he rented a local billionaire’s home and yacht.
 He even went as far as to replace the photographs in the home with his own family’s.
 It worked, and soon people at school knew him as the “prince of Malaysia.”

 One of his classmates, Riza Aziz, was the stepson of Malaysia’s defense minister, Najib Razak.
 He was known for being corrupt.
 Aziz told him about his stepdad and how he would give licenses for kickbacks.